Skip to main content

 Like Columbus before him, Cuaron found his time on Potter gratifying but exhausting.
 Pre-production for the fourth film came right on the heels of post-production of the third.
 And so, Cuaron let newcomer Mike Newell take over the reins.
 Newell actually had a surprisingly robust resume before Potter with films like Four Weddings and a Funeral and Donnie Brasco, as well as a handful of low-key films.

-This might also be a good section to discuss the language of film as it relates to shorthand and how that kind of thing helps in adaptation.
+But before we get into that, I actually want to start this section by discussing film language and how that kind of thing helps in adaptation.
 As we talked about previously, a good filmmaker knows how to use the semiotics of film to give their movie style and flavor--to create an emotional experience for film.
 But this kind of thing can also come in handy when you have to squash 800 pages of story into a little over two hours of film and don't have the time for the characters to exposit everything out loud.
 A lot of times, it's a lot more efficient to just communicate an idea visually.

 Speaking of music, it’s worth bringing up that “Goblet of Fire” also marked the first time that the series would change composers.
 John Williams opted not to return for this film, handing off the torch to Patrick Doyle.
 A smarter man than me would take on this same challenge tracking the series’ evolution through its composers, but I would point out that while “Hedwig’s Theme” will cameo in every film, the voice of John Williams will continue to fade out as the kids mature.